Adverse childhood experiences: Adverse Childhood Experiences Study

 The Adverse Childhood Experiences Study was a collaborative effort between the US private healthcare organization Kaiser Permanente and the government-run Centers for Disease Control and Prevention to examine the long-term relationship between adverse childhood experiences and a variety of health behaviors and health outcomes in adulthood.
 An underlying thesis of the ACE Study is that stressful or traumatic childhood experiences have negative neurodevelopmental impacts that persist over the lifespan and increase the risk of a variety of health and social problems.

 The ACE Study was based at Kaiser Permanente's San Diego Health Appraisal Clinic, a primary care clinic where each year more than 50,000 adult members of the Kaiser Permanente Health Maintenance Organization receive an annual, standardized, biopsychosocial medical examination.
 Each member who visits the Health Appraisal Clinic completes a standardized medical questionnaire.
 The medical history is completed by a health care provider who also performs a general physical examination and reviews laboratory test results with the patient.
 Appointments for most members are obtained by self-referral with 20% referred by their health care provider.

 In the 1980s, the dropout rate of participants at Kaiser Permanente's obesity clinic in San Diego, California, was about 50%; despite all of the dropouts successfully losing weight under the program.
 Vincent Felitti, head of Kaiser Permanente's Department of Preventive Medicine in San Diego, conducted interviews with people who had left the program, and discovered that a majority of 286 people he interviewed had experienced childhood sexual abuse.
 The interview findings suggested to Felitti that weight gain might be a coping mechanism for depression, anxiety, and fear.

 Felitti and Robert Anda from the Centers for Disease Control and Prevention (CDC) went on to survey childhood trauma experiences of over 17,000 Kaiser Permanente patient volunteers.
 The 17,337 participants were volunteers from approximately 26,000 consecutive Kaiser Permanente members.
-Participants were asked about different types of adverse childhood experiences that had been identified in earlier research literature: physical abuse, sexual abuse, emotional abuse, physical neglect, emotional neglect, exposure to domestic violence, household substance abuse, household mental illness, parental separation or divorce, incarcerated household member.
+Participants were asked about different types of adverse childhood experiences that had been identified in earlier research literature: physical abuse, sexual abuse, emotional abuse, physical neglect, emotional neglect, exposure to domestic violence, household substance abuse, household mental illness, parental separation or divorce, and incarcerated household member.